kbase/cdm-spark-events/design/design.md

 ## Requirements for importer authors

 * Importer authors making use of the CDM events processor must implement importers expecting that the same event may be processed multiple times.
-Both the CTS and Spark Streaming with a `forEach` data sink only guarantee at-least-once event processing.
+The CTS only guarantees at-least-once event processing.
     * The [MERGE](https://docs.databricks.com/gcp/en/delta/merge) SQL statement
       is one way to ensure duplicate data is not entered into the CDM.
 * Importer authors must ensure their code covers different versions of registered CTS images.